Report card: Bob Condotta grades the Seahawks’ NFC wild-card win over the Philadelphia Eagles

 Special teams

 Jason Myers had a 35-yard field goal blocked on the second possession of the game.
-It appeared as if the Eagles got some penetration through rookie Phil Haynes, seeing his first career action, and Ifedi.
+It appeared as if the Eagles got some penetration through rookie Phil Haynes, seeing his first career action, and Germain Ifedi.

-David Moore again handled punt returns with the team saving Lockett from that duty.
+Moore again handled punt returns with the team saving Lockett from that duty.
 An early fair catch turned into a break for Seattle when Moore was tackled anyway, resulting in a 15-yard penalty on the Eagles.

-Michael Dickson’s 44-yard punt pinned the Eagles back at their 7 midway through the second quarter.
+Michael Dickson’s 44-yard punt pinned the Eagles back at their 7 midway through the second quarter, one of two he downed inside the 20.

 Grade: B